CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/GettingStartedPage-V2.md

    ![Manage Your Virtual Machine](../Media/gext2.png)

-3. If you have not extended the duration prior to when the lab is about to end, a pop-up will appear, giving you the option to extend.
+3. If you have not extended the duration before when the lab is about to end, a pop-up will appear, giving you the option to extend.
 Click **OK** to proceed.

 ## Pasting Commands in the PowerShell/CloudShell Environment